mancini-adobe/campaign-classic.en/help/integrations/using/about-triggers.md

 >[!CAUTION]
 >
 >The example below is not provided out-of-box.
-This is a specific example from various possible implementations.
+This is one specific example out of various possible implementations.

 The pipeline events are downloaded automatically.
 These events can be monitored using a form.